Izenda7Series/docs/dev/api_frontend_integration.rst

+.. _Front-end-Integration:

 ==========================
 Front-end Integration APIs
 ==========================

-This list documents the JavaScript APIs used for Front-end Integration.
+This list documents the JavaScript APIs used for Front-end Integration using the Izenda EmbeddedUI resources

+:Note: These endpoints are for integrated Scenarios only (Deployment Modes 1 and 3)

 List of APIs
 ------------